lodeguns/FuzzyAdaptiveBinarization/README.md

 **Licence**
-The same of IEEE transactions for Journal Papers.
+The same of Information Fusion Journal

 This work is supported by the Artificial Intelligence departement of the University of Navarra - UPNA (SP) and by the DISA-MIS department, NeuRoNe Lab (University of Salerno - IT).